arifsundrani/Project1/README.md

 # ToDoList
-A simple, collaborative list for user to use together.
+A simple, collaborative list for users to use together.

+#Features
+Simple to-do list with user authentication.